Distributed Chernoff Test: Optimal decision systems over networks: Decentralized Chernoff Test

-The final decision $\hat{H}$ is made at the fusion center in favor of hypothesis $h_{i}$ when the local decisions from all the sensors are in favor of $h_{i}$.
-After the final decision is made, the fusion center sends a halting message to all the sensors.
+When the preferences expressed by all the nodes are the same, the fusion center sends a halting message to all the nodes, who stop the test and declare the final decision.

-Apart from the initialization phase, the proposed DCT only requires the communication of an index $\in [M]$ during the test phase.
-Thus, the communication resources required are considerably less compared to the FCT, where continuous random variables are sent continuously over the network at each step.
-In addition, our results show that, while maintaining the same asymptotic optimality of Chernoff's test as $c \to 0$, the oscillations in the local decision vanish, and each sensor tends to use the communication channel on average only four times: two in the initialization phase, one to communicate the local decision, and one to receive the halting message.
+The proposed DCT only requires the communication of the local preferences from the nodes during the test phase, as well the the messages in the initialization phase, and the halting message.
+We show below that, while maintaining the same asymptotic optimality of the Chernoff test, the oscillations in the local preferences of the nodes in the test phase vanish as $c \to 0$ and, if $C\geq M$, each sensor tends to use the channel on average at most four times: two in the initialization phase, one (on average) to communicate the local preference, and one to receive the halting message.
+In the case $C<M$, the test retains its asymptotic optimality, although the expected number of channel uses per node increases from four to a constant that is at most $2(M+1)$, since in this case multiple transmissions are needed to communicate each vector in the initialization phase.